 Before signing to accept delivery, please inspect the contents of your package carefully.
 If there is any damage, document it with multiple pictures showing the delivery truck if possible.
 Make sure that the driver notes the damage on the receipt before you sign.
 If you believe the damage is irreparable, please call immediately before taking any other action.

 Your handrails arrive ready-to-install.
-Installing wood railings requires basic carpentry skills like cutting boards and driving skills.
+Installing wood railings requires basic carpentry skills like cutting boards and driving screws.
 Installation is best performed by a skilled carpenter.
 We work closely with your chosen installer to ensure a perfect fit!

 The railings require little maintenance.
 The branches will weather to a silver color that is similar to a piece of weathered cedar.
 If you want to preserve the original reddish color of the sticks, we can apply a natural stain to the sticks here in the shop.
-This is a clear, penetrating stain and sealer and is different than varnish or poly which is not recommended.

 I generally recommend against using any kind of poly or varnish on the sticks outside.
 The finish will always start to weather well before the sticks.
 First it yellows then it starts to flake and peel.
 If you want to maintain the natural red color of the sticks, we can apply a natural stain in the shop.
 This is a clear stain that is also a penetrating sealer.
 Stain will have to be reapplied to maintain the color.